xlwings/xlwings/docs/command_line.rst

                         called "myproject" in the current directory with an Excel file and a Python file, ready to be used.
-Use the "--standalone" flag to embed all VBA code in the Excel file and make it work without the xlwings add- in.
+Use the "--standalone" flag to embed all VBA code in the Excel file and make it work without the xlwings add-in (use additionally "--remote" if you use a remote interpreter).
+Use "--addin --ribbon" to create a template for a custom ribbon addin.
+Leave away the "-- ribbon" if you don't want a ribbon tab.
+Use "-- fastapi" for creating the server boilerplate for setting up a remote Python interpreter.
     runpython           macOS only: run "xlwings runpython install" if you want to enable the RunPython calls without installing the add-in.
 This will create the following file: